National First XV Championship (New Zealand)

 The National First XV Championship (or the Top 4) is the Premier Rugby Union competition for Secondary Schools/Colleges in New Zealand.
 Since 2016, the Top 4 tournament has been based at the Massey University Sport and Rugby Institute in Palmerston North.
-The New Zealand Schools' and New Zealand Barbarians Schools' teams are generally announced at the conclusion of the tournament, whereby a development camp will take place the following week at the Institute.
+The New Zealand Schools' and New Zealand Barbarians Schools' teams are generally announced at the conclusion of the tournament, whereby a development camp will take place the following week at the institute.

 The winning school of the Top 4 tournament is awarded the National Championship title and recognised as the top NZ 1st XV school in the nation.
 Additionally, they are nominated as the representative team for New Zealand at the SANIX World Rugby Tournament.
 If the scores are tied at fulltime, the title is shared and the SANIX nomination is decided as-per the semi-final tiebreaker process.

 Qualification

-The National First XV Championship is ultimately broken down via the Top 4, which is made up of the winners of the four regions: Blues, Chiefs, Hurricanes and South Island.
-The Top 4 was established in 1982 as an invitational tournament, whereby invitations were extended to 1st XV high school teams based on their form throughout the previous season.
-This was the system used during the '80s.
-The format of the qualifying process subsequently changed multiple times since then, until it settled on its current format.
+The National First XV Championship is determined through the Top 4, comprising the winners of the four regions: Blues, Chiefs, Hurricanes and South Island.
+The Top 4 was established in 1982 as an invitational tournament, with invitations extended to high school 1st XV teams based on their form in the previous season.
+This format was used throughout the 1980s.
+The qualification process has changed multiple times since then, before settling into its current format.

-Each region operates its own different qualification system:
+Each region operates its own qualification system: